Voyager's Return: Writing

-The idea for the story came from a young writer named Joe Gannon, although his idea was far more complicated.
+The story concept originated from a young writer named Joe Gannon, although his idea was more complicated.
 Writer Johnny Byrne used only the idea of a space probe from Earth encountering Alpha.
-He created the character of Ernst Queller, inspired by "father of the hydrogen bomb" Edward Teller and Wernher von Braun, saying "I saw him like one of these haunted Germans who has done things during the war and felt ashamed of them later and tried to atone in some way."
-Byrne remarked that he thought the story worked well and reflected "misty-eyed notions about mankind sending universal messages of love, hope and peace," as well as being a metaphor for Western civilisations sending missionaries to third-world countries to "civilise" them.
+He created the character of Queller, inspired by Wernher von Braun and "father of the hydrogen bomb" Edward Teller, saying "I saw [Queller] like one of these haunted Germans who has done things during the war and felt ashamed of them later and tried to atone in some way."
+Byrne said that he thought the story worked well and reflected "misty-eyed notions about mankind sending universal messages of love, hope and peace," as well as being a metaphor for Western civilisations sending missionaries to undeveloped countries to "civilise" them.

 Reception

+"Voyager's Return" generally received positive reviews.
+SciFiNow magazine gave it 4 out of 5, writing that "a neat premise, plenty of action and a solid human element make this a fantastic episode."
+SFX rated it "B-plus", calling it "above average" for Series 1.
+The Guardians Phelim O'Neill described "Voyager's Return" as a "typically imaginative episode" of Space: 1999.

-"Voyager's Return" has received generally positive reviews, especially mentioning the strong acting, with comments such as, "Basically it's a character piece; Queller has to come to terms with his remorse, his assistant Jim Haines has to come to terms with his hatred and the aliens have come for revenge.
+Many reviews mentioned strong performances from the cast; according to TV Zone, "[b]asically it's a character piece; Queller has to come to terms with his remorse, his assistant Jim Haines has to come to terms with his hatred and the aliens have come for revenge.
 Some strong acting complements the strong storyline."
-Jeremy Kemp's performance as Queller received particular praise, such as "Kemp turns in a magnificent performance as the guilt ridden Queller."
-The Guardians Phelim O'Neill describes "Voyager's Return" as a "typically imaginative episode" of Space: 1999.
+Jeremy Kemp was especially well praised, Dreamwatch Bulletin commenting that the actor "turns in a magnificent performance as the guilt-ridden Queller."
+It noted that the story avoided sentimentality and gave the episode 9 out of 10.

-John Kenneth Muir describes the episode as "another high-quality Space: 1999 story that examines mankind's place in the universe", comparing Koenig and Russell's disagreement over what to do with Voyager to "a dialogue that would be repeated again and again between Dr Crusher and Captain Picard on Star Trek: The Next Generation."
-He writes that the episode explores themes of "atonement, redemption, and even revenge".
-Steven D. Bloom of Hampden–Sydney College notes the "twofold" ethical dilemma facing the characters: weighing the value of the probe's data against the danger to Alpha, and Queller's trustworthiness.
+John Kenneth Muir described the episode as "another high-quality Space: 1999 story that examines mankind's place in the universe", comparing Koenig and Russell's disagreement over what to do with Voyager to "a dialogue that would be repeated again and again between Dr Crusher and Captain Picard on Star Trek: The Next Generation."
+He wrote that the episode explores themes of "atonement, redemption, and even revenge".
+Steven D. Bloom of Hampden–Sydney College noted the "twofold" ethical dilemma facing the characters: Queller's trustworthiness, and weighing the value of the probe's data against the threat the probe represents.

-Discussing the writing of the episode, Henry Keazor comments that the story "not only looks back at the people involved in pushing forward the technical progress of science, but it also casts a glance at the then still ongoing launch of probes, while fantasising about the possible consequences of such activities."
-He suggests that the twin Voyager probes were based on Pioneers 10 and 11, the real-life Voyager probes being unfinished and unnamed when the episode was written.
+Discussing the writing of the episode, Henry Keazor commented that the story "not only looks back at the people involved in pushing forward the technical progress of science, but it also casts a glance at the then still ongoing launch of probes, while fantasising about the possible consequences of such activities."
+He suggested that the twin Voyager probes were based on Pioneers 10 and 11, the real-life Voyager probes being unfinished and unnamed when the episode was written.